 The adjudicator assigned to the application focuses on the project, as well as on the individual investor.
-At the project level, USCIS' main consideration is whether, based on the business plan and economic model selected by the Regional Center, the project is likely to create the number of jobs required (based on the amount of the EB-5 capital to be raised).70 At the individual level, USCIS' focus is (1) whether the investor's funds have been obtained from a lawful source and (2) whether the investor's funds will be placed "at risk".71
+At the project level, USCIS' main consideration is whether, based on the business plan and economic model selected by the Regional Center, the project is likely to create the number of jobs required (based on the amount of the EB-5 capital to be raised).
+At the individual level, USCIS' focus is (1) whether the investor's funds have been obtained from a lawful source and (2) whether the investor's funds will placed "at risk".
+66

 Ultimately, USCIS approves or denies the I-526 petition.
 Approval signifies that USCIS has accepted the project's business plan's terms and assumptions, as well as its job creation projections.
-If the I-526 petition is approved, the investor executes and submits a form to request an interview with USCIS or the Department of State,72 depending upon whether the investor then resides inside or outside of the U.S. The focus is to obtain background information about the investor.
+If the I-526 petition is approved, the investor executes and submits a form to request an interview with USCIS or the Department of State, depending upon whether the investor then resides inside or outside of the U.S. The focus is to obtain background information about the investor.

 If the interview is favorable, the U.S. Department of State issues a conditional visa (also known as a "temporary green card").
-This elevates the investor's status to "conditional permanent resident" for a period of two years.73
+This elevates the investor's status to "conditional permanent resident" for a period of two years.

 The second step requires that, during the window period between 21 months and 24 months after the issuance of the conditional visa, the applicant file with USCIS a Form I-829 application to remove the visa conditions.
-At the project level, USCIS' main focus is whether the required number of jobs has been created.74 This entails verification that all of the business plan's commitments have been kept, especially the actual expenditure of project funds.
-For example, if the amount of the actual construction expenditures is less than the amount set forth in the I-526 business plan, fewer jobs are likely to be validated and thus, some of the I-829 petitions could be at risk of denial, unless the project has a sufficient job cushion.75 exit from the NCE, the investor will recover his \$500,000 investment, but no part of the administrative fee.
-Similarly, his return on the investment is based only on the \$500,000 investment.
+At the project level, USCIS' main focus is whether the required number of jobs has been created.
+This entails verification that all of the business plan's commitments have been kept, especially the actual expenditure of project funds.

+For example, if the amount of the actual construction expenditures is less than the amount set forth in the I-526 business plan, fewer jobs are likely to be validated and thus, some of the I-829 petitions could be at risk of denial, unless the project has a sufficient job cushion.
+At the individual level, USCIS' main focus is whether the immigrant investor has sustained his investment in the project and the investment continues to be at risk.